childsish/childsish.github.io/_posts/2017-08-18-cpp-variadic-templates.md

 template <typename...
 Ts> struct tuple {};
 ```

 That any number of type arguments are accepted are specified by the `...` after the `typename` symbol (alternatively `class`).
 What we see here is incomplete though.
 Where do we store the actual values?
 How do we access the types for each value?
-How many entries are in the tuple?
 To answer these questions you have to go through a process called template list unrolling (or something similar).
 In more detail, you don't actually directly access an entry in the argument list; rather, you create a nested template structure that terminates when you've reached a desired condition.
 Let write a more complete `tuple` to demonstrate this.

 ```$cpp
 template <typename...
 Ts> struct tuple {};  // same as above